 My dad eventually helped my brother to find a place to live once he found casual employment as a labourer with a building contractor.

 My regular sessions with the Psychologist who volunteered her services to the staff at the NPO where I worked helped me to accept my brother’s addiction, my parents’ ignorance and enabling behaviour (at the time).
 She helped me to focus my energies, choose my battles, control my reaction and preserve myself long before the situation became so deranged.
 For this I am grateful.

 After my retrenchment, and separation from my boyfriend, it dawned on me that I had very few friends, only colleagues.
 My oldest friend, JoziDiva, stood by me, she stood by my family.
 She supported me emotionally, was there when I gave birth and at times even supported me financially when we had nothing, but a roof over our heads.

 Today my brother is a responsible and hard working father and husband.
 He has been DRUG FREE and clean for more than THREE YEARS.
 Our relationship will never be the same again.
 I resented my parents for being so consumed with their church but appreciate that this kept them sane; their faith perhaps was their only source of strength.

 I admire my brother for the father that he is and believe that he has the potential to be a great man.
 He is a wonderful uncle to my son even though he irritates the living daylights out of me most times.

-To this day he has no memory of his horrific actions, verbal abuse and physical abuse towards my parents.
+To this day he has no memory of his horrific actions, verbal abuse and physical abuse towards us.

 Illegal drugs will never be your friend!
-I’ve seen it destroy families, I’ve seen it take communities hostage…changing the course of history in the worst possible way….
+I’ve seen it destroy families, I’ve seen it take hostage of communities hostage; changing the course of history in the worst possible way.